Table of Contents:

 Marketplaces like Amazon and Walmart.com allow brands to grow and reach more customers through third-party sellers, but they also present some challenges.
 You may have a variety of legitimate third-party sellers across several marketplaces, but some may violate your MAP policy from time to time.
 MAP violations can erode your pricing power online and even affect your in-store pricing.
 Customers can check Amazon to find the price of an item before visiting your store, and if it’s much cheaper online, they’ll avoid purchasing from your store.

 Also, when you search for your products online, you might notice some sellers that are unfamiliar to you and not part of your distribution network.
 The barriers to entry are low for selling on platforms like Amazon.
-Unauthorized vendors only need to get their hands on gray market products and set a competitive price.
+Unauthorized sellers and resellers only need to get their hands on gray market products and set a competitive price.

 Vendor management should also include monitoring seller websites to ensure compliance.
 It’s possible for distribution partners to go against your MAP policy to sell items faster or get an edge in their market.
 However, that can lead to other sellers complaining to your organization about losing sales or pricing power.
 Plus, when customers can find your items at a variety of different prices, they may question the real value of the item.
 Or, they may wonder why they paid a certain amount for a product when different businesses offer it for cheaper.